-Step 2 – Connect Wordpress
+Step 3 – Connect Wordpress

 You’re gonna want to use WordPress.org to design your site (this is different from the free platform WordPress.com by the way!
 This site explains the differences).
-Everyone uses WordPress so there’s lots of help out there on the Internet if you run into trouble and you can either get deep into coding or keep it fairly simple and tech-free if you’re a newbie website person by using plug ins (like me).
+Everyone uses WordPress so there’s lots of help out there on the Internet if you run into trouble and you can either get deep into coding or keep it fairly simple and tech-free if you’re a newbie website person by using plugins (like me).

 You’ll need to enter your email address and create a username and password for your WordPress account.
-Don’t worry about installing themes yet – you can do that later.
+I recommend creating a more complex username than simply “admin” for security reasons.

 Now it’s time for the fun part.

-You can get a free WordPress theme through their site (from your WordPress Dashboard go to “Appearance” then “Themes” and “Add new” to browse the free and/or premium themes).
+If you want to pinch pennies here, you can get a free WordPress theme through their site (from your WordPress Dashboard go to “Appearance” then “Themes” and “Add new” to browse the free and/or premium themes).